lmcl-umd/websiteWork/content/authors/sforza/_index.md

 ---
 # Display name
-name: Hanna-Sophia Shine
+name: Chiara Sforza

 # Username (this should match the folder name)
 authors:
-- shine
+- sforza

 # Is this the primary user of the site?
 superuser: false